The 5 best AI apps for Zendesk ticket classification in 2026

 Cons:

-It relies on your knowledge base, which means it misses out on all the nuance from your past ticket conversations.
+- It relies on your knowledge base, which means it might not capture all the nuance from your past ticket conversations.

 -